Databases

 Objective

-These characteristics will allow the Railway Undertakings (RU) to assess the compatibility of their rolling stock with the infrastructure and build the Route Book for their personnel.
+This data will allow the RUs to assess the compatibility of their rolling stock with the infrastructure and build the Route Book for their personnel.
 The process and the information needed for those operations are described in the TSI OPE, Appendix D.

 - EIM’s WG “RINF” participated in the sector RINF WG meetings as well as in the ERA RINF Working Parties.